ibm-cloud-docs/subnets/faq.md

 as Bare Metal Servers or Virtual Server Instances.
 We don't simply assign one IP address at a time, we assign a subnet.
 This means there is sometimes additional room for future resources.
 This designation is stating that these addresses will be used by future resources.
-Please see the question, **Can I use the other IP addresses defined by the Primary Subnets I see?** for why you should not consider these IP addresses as usable.
+Please see the question, "**Can I use the other IP addresses defined by the Primary Subnets I see?**" for why you should not consider these IP addresses as usable.